Children and Young People

 - A greater understanding of the demands of the workplace.

-This programme works with young adults with additional learning needs to help them develop the skills that will enhance their potential to gain voluntary or paid employment.
-This will be by helping them to develop the emotions and behaviours that would be recognised by a potential employer.
-This is achieved by presenting them with personal and group challenges that enable them to develop their self-awareness and increase their self-confidence and other life skills.
-This programme consists of four half-day sessions with intensive groups of no more than 4 participants at a time and is recognised by OFSTED
+This programme for young adults with additional learning needs enhances their potential to gain voluntary or paid employment.
+They will learn skills to help them develop the emotions and behaviours that would be recognised by a potential employer.
+By presenting them with personal challenges they can develop their self-awareness and increase their self-confidence and other life sills.
+The programme meets OFSTED requirements and consists of four half day sessions with small groups of no more than four participants to ensure maximum individual attention.

 Core outcomes for this programme are: